pi314/hfs/readme.rst

 A simple http server command line tool implemented by Python.

-Works under both Python2 and Python3.
+Works under and Python3 only.

 Usage: ``python nano-http-server.py [port]``